scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 ## Reflective instantiation
 The SN plugin removes unused definitions of classes, methods, and variables during the linking stage to reduce the size of the output binary.
 This used to make using reflective calls very difficult.
-Fortunately, this is a thing of the past---with release 0.4.0 we introduced a subset of reflective operations allowed to be used.
+Fortunately, this is a thing of the past---with release 0.4.0 we introduce a subset of reflective operations allowed to be used.

 It would not be wise to enable reflective calls to all definitions as we would need to load many more objects and increase the size of the binary.
 That’s why you need to signal to the compiler which classes can use this mechanism - it can be done by marking your `trait`, `class`, or `object`